Order of Visit: High Point #27

 What’s in a name?

 Despite its relatively meager elevation, Yow Hill had enough physical prominence that it played a role in the U.S. Civil War.
-Both the Union and Confederate Armies used it as an observation post in the war’s early years.
-That came to an end in September 1862, when Union General William Rosencrans occupied the mountain used the vantage point to launch artillery at the Confederate Army in the Battle of Luka.
+The Union and Confederate Armies are both believed to have used it as an observation post in the war’s early years.
+However, the hill earned its reputation as the “bloodiest high point” in September 1862, when General William Rosencrans occupied the mountain and used its vantage point to launch artillery at the Confederate Army in the Battle of Iuka, which had nearly 1,500 casualties.

-Yow Hill changed hands two decades later in 1884, when Tishomingo County Sheriff Zephaniah Woodall, purchased the mound and its surrounding acreage.
+Yow Hill changed hands two decades later in 1884, when Tishomingo County Sheriff Zephaniah Harvey “Z.H.”
+Woodall, Jr. (1827-1910) purchased the mound and its surrounding acreage.

-Twice widowed by the age of 36, Woodall married Rebecca Betty Wynn in 1863.
-With a new wife now available to care for his young children, Woodall enlisted in the Confederate Army, as an infantryman with B. Co, 11th Alabama Cavalry where he’d serve until the unit surrendered in May 1865.
+Born in December 1927, Woodall was an Alabama native who was twice widowed by the age of 36.
+He married Rebecca Betty Wynn in 1863, and with a new wife now available to care for his young children, Woodall enlisted in the Confederate Army.
+He subsequently served as an infantryman with B. Co, 11th Alabama Cavalry, until the unit surrendered in May 1865.

-After the Civil War, Woodall moved to his wife’s hometown of Luka, Mississippi, where they raised their 11 children – the three boys from his prior marriage and eight more children from their own union.
+After the Civil War, Woodall moved to his wife’s hometown of Iuka, Mississippi, where they raised 11 children – the three boys from his prior marriage and eight more children from their union.

-Woodall began serving as the Tishomingo County Sheriff in 1880, where he’d remained for the next 12 years.
+Woodall began serving as the Tishomingo County Sheriff beginning in 1880 and remained in the post for the next 12 years.
 Perhaps the most noteworthy event of his tenure involves the fire that partially destroyed the county courthouse in 1886.
-According to local lore, arsonists set the fire with the purported purpose of destroying evidence in a murder case.
+According to local lore, arsonists set the fire to destroy evidence in a murder case.

-Five years later, Woodall left his position as the county sheriff and moved his family west.
-They settled in the Texas Hill Country in 1892, where he lived out the remainder of his life.
+Five years later, Sheriff Woodall left his position and moved his family west to Texas.
+They settled in the Texas Hill Country in 1892, where both he and Rebecca lived out the remainder of their lives.
+Nevertheless, this tallest “mountain” in Mississippi still carries their surname.

 TRIP SUMMARY

 Mississippi was the final high point I needed to complete the southeastern part of the US.
-I’d already completed the rest of the “sweet tea” states (as I call them) including Texas, Louisiana, Arkansas, Alabama, Georgia, Florida, South Carolina, North Carolina, Virginia, Kentucky, and Tennessee.
+I’d already completed the rest of the “sweet tea” states (as I fondly call them), including Texas, Louisiana, Arkansas, Alabama, Georgia, Florida, South Carolina, North Carolina, Virginia, Kentucky, and Tennessee.

 And so, my January 2021 road trip to Texas was the perfect excuse to finally tick this outlier off my to-do list.
 After an overnight stay in Huntsville, Alabama, I was ready to nab Woodall Mountain before stopping for lunch in Memphis.

-Getting to Woodall Mountain from the nearby town Luka was super easy.
+Getting to Woodall Mountain from the nearby town of Iuka was super easy.
 It’s less than a 4-mile detour from the highway.
 Plus, the route was exceptionally well-signed at each turn.
 It was nearly impossible to get lost.
-(Thank you Luka!)
+(Thank you Iuka!)

-Near the top of the hill, we passed a tall microwave tower before cresting the final peak.
-Another car was already parked there in the small roundabout that encircles the summit.
-And standing squarely in the center of the circular drive was a giant boulder with an inset plaque signaling our arrival.
+Near the top of the hill, we passed a tall microwave tower before cresting the final peak and another car was already parked in the small roundabout that encircled the summit.
+Standing squarely in the center of the circular drive was a giant boulder with an inset plaque signaling our arrival.
+We had arrived!

-After posing with the rock, I spotted the small post just in front it that held a really cool, bluish survey benchmark.
+After posing for a photo with the rock and historical plaque (courtest of the Highpointers Club), I spotted the small post just in front, which held an interesting, bluish-colored survey benchmark.

 On the opposite side of the boulder, a black mailbox with the summit register waited for me to add my name and proclaim my this was my 27th state high point.